FlowPure: Continuous Normalizing Flows for Adversarial Purification: Evaluation

-\textbf{Ablation study.} To better understand the performance of Gaussian FlowPure, we conduct a comprehensive analysis evaluating its performance against DH~\cite{wang2024diffhammer} across varying levels of noise injection.
-Moreover, we compare it to DiffPure, the most comparable diffusion-based purification method.
+\textbf{Ablation study.} To better understand the performance of Gaussian FlowPure, we also conduct a comprehensive analysis evaluating its performance against DH~\cite{wang2024diffhammer} across varying levels of noise injection.
+Moreover, we benchmark it against DiffPure, the most comparable diffusion-based purification method.
 This setup allows us to isolate the impact of using CNFs for purification.
+Both FlowPure and DiffPure use $10$ iterations to remove injected noise, and the attacker uses a surrogate process with $5$ iterations.
 Our results, presented in Figure \ref{fig:ablation}, show that Gaussian FlowPure consistently achieves higher robust accuracy than DiffPure across a range of noise levels, while incurring similar or lower degradation in benign accuracy.
-The complete results are available in Appendix~\ref{app:ablation}, including our experiments in the preprocessor-blind scenario.
+The complete results, including our preprocessor-blind scenario, are available in Section~\ref{app:addexpres} of the Appendix.